-(2) Have you checked with the Department of Inland Fisheries and Wildlife to determine if the proposed plan is appropriate for an island considered to be significant Shoreline habitat?
+(2) Have you checked with the Department of Inland Fisheries and Wildlife to determine of the proposed plan is appropriate for an island considered to be significant Shoreline habitat ?

-(3) What did Richard Baker of the Dep say About the plan?
-(4) Is the plan consistent with our Ê 0 (5) 9s the extensive port only for his torical for 2002 educational aspects) primarily for the recreation parts of the plan?
+(3) What did lichard Baker of the Dep say About the plan?

-(6) Have you investigated funding mechanisms which would enable it to remain historical educational only such as is the case with Cape Meddick lighthouse?

-(7) Your brochure says you plan to restre the landmark and it's structurally Sound.
-Have you considered getting a Second opinion as to shether it can be restored, rather than crebuilt, as only one opinion from a board member
+- (4) Is the plan consistent with own - (5) 9s the extensive to versus a plan II with accessibility only for his torical educational aspects) primarily for the recreation marter of the recreation parts of the plan? - (6) Have you investigated funding mechanisms which would enable it to remain historical educational only such as is the case with Cape Meddick lighthouse? - (7) your brochure says you plan to restore the landmark and it's stuchually Sound.
+Have you considered getting a Second opinion as to she then it can be restored, rather than rebuilt, as only one opinion from a board member Seems a conflict of interest.

-(8) A general concern is, it permo there are many people on the board also providing Services.
-Do you see this dis a conflict of interest ?
-Why ?
+(8) Ageneral concern is, it seems there are many people on the board also providing Services.
+Do you see this as a conflict of interest?
+Why?
 Why not?
 (9) Have you considered using an environmental consultant?

-(10) Where Will the 3,000 to 25,000 yearly users (and more and more, exampter year) park?
+(10) Where will the 3,000 to 25,000 yearly users (and more and more, exampter year) park?

-additionally, there are eight questions form a citizen I would fire answered.
+Additionally, there are eight questions from a citizen I would pice